-Before starting any components or working with any configuration files, set the Network Manager environment variables by running the environment script.
+Before starting any components or working with any configuration files, set the Network Manager environment variables by sourcing the environment variables script.

 Starting all components on the same server (UNIX only)

 If the Tivoli Integrated Portal, Tivoli Netcool/OMNIbus, and Network Manager are installed on the same server, you can start them using the itnm_start command.